lukemmolnar/dynmap_land_claims_extractor/README.md

 #### Screenshot Capture Options
 - `-o, --output`: Path to save the screenshot (optional)
-- `-w, --wait`: Time in seconds to wait for the map to load (default: 10)
+- `-w, --wait`: Time in seconds to wait for the map to load after navigation completes (default: 10)
+- `--navigation-timeout`: Playwright navigation timeout in seconds (default: 60)
 - `--width`: Width of the viewport (default: 1920)
 - `--height`: Height of the viewport (default: 1080)
 - `-x, --x-coord`: X coordinate to navigate to before taking screenshot (optional)